-“When you finally do shampoo your hair, be certain you’re using only shampoos and conditioners for the color-treated, which are typically gentler and less likely to strip out color molecules,” explains Diaz.
-At Prose, we skip sulfates in all of our shampoos because they’ve been shown to accelerate color fading—and we create formulas for colored hair with a cocktail of Oat Lipid and Sunflower Seed Extract to help lock in your new color.
+“When you finally do shampoo your hair, be certain you’re using only shampoos and conditioners for color-treated hair, which are typically gentler and less likely to strip out color molecules,” explains Diaz.
+At Prose, we skip sulfates in all of our shampoos because they’ve been shown to accelerate color fading—and we create formulas for colored hair with a cocktail of oat oil and sunflower oil to help lock in your new color.

 Another tip for shampoo time: Try to use lukewarm rather than hot water.
 The latter can pry open your hair’s outer layer (known as the cuticle), enabling color molecules to rinse out.
 Diaz also suggests ending every shower with a quick cool rinse.
 “This seals your hair’s outer layer and prevents color loss and fading later on, during the styling process,” she explains.

-Similar to steamy water, frequently using a blowdryer and iron—especially during the first week after your hair is colored—can also open (and damage) the hair’s cuticle layer, allowing color molecules to escape.
-Try to limit usage to no more than three to four times a week and always prep the hair first with a heat protectant product.
-At Prose, we use wheat and soy amino acids plus arginine to combat the cuticle-damaging effects of frequent heat styling.
+Similar to steamy water, frequently using a blow dryer and flat or curling iron—especially during the first week after your hair is colored—can also open and damage the hair’s cuticle layer, allowing color molecules to escape.
+Try to limit hot tool usage to no more than three to four times a week and always prep the hair first with a heat protectant.

 Pro Tip: Wearing a hat when you’ll be outside for an extended period of time (e.g. gardening, lounging at the beach, or watching an outdoor sporting event) is also a smart, color-preserving strategy.

-Minerals and chemicals in tap water can stain and strip the hair, impacting the longevity of your salon shade.
+Minerals and chemicals in water (aka hard water) can stain and strip the hair, impacting the longevity of your salon shade.
 In general, the harder the water, the greater the risk to your hue.
-Installing a filter for your home’s tap water—or just screwing one directly onto your shower head—will help minimize these effects by removing the most common color-disrupting culprits.
-If that’s not an option, look for ingredients, that help remove limescale buildup on strands.
+Installing a filter for your home’s water—or just screwing one directly onto your shower head—will help minimize these effects by removing the most common color-disrupting culprits.
+If that’s not an option, look for hair care ingredients that help remove limescale buildup on strands.